 - AWI 200 – Care & Storage: How interior woodwork should be cared for and stored

 - AWI 300 – Materials: Combining sections three and four of the AWS requirements for lumbar and sheet products

 - ANSI/AWI 0620 – Finish Carpentry Installation: Supplants the installation criteria in sections six through 12 of the AWS

 The most recent addition to the AWI Standards, and the star of this article, is the ANSI/AWI 0641 Architectural Wood Casework Standard, which came into effect for projects bid on or after on June 1st, 2020.
 This is the AWI Standards version of AWS Section 10 – Casework, and encompasses a range of casework architecture, including wood veneer cabinets, plastic-laminate-clad cabinets, and cabinet and drawer hardware as specified under CSI MasterFormat Division 6.

 So how will the new AWI Standards affect woodworkers?
 Well, for those whose work already specifies and is in compliance with the AWS, the answer is that the changes won’t have much of an impact.
 The new versions of the Standards haven’t changed significantly from the AWS, so if you’re complying with these, things are pretty similar.
 However, you will need to get your casework tested or confirm your current method matches one of the library of test casework specs AWI offers in order to meet the duty level requirement and receive the required test reports.

 What Are the Changes for the Wood Casework Standard?

 The most important thing to note about the new wood casework standard is the structural and aesthetic tolerances it sets out for casework architecture applications.

-Unlike the AWS, which were restrictive to woodworkers in regards to construction methods, ANSI/AWI 0641 is a lot more flexible, with a primary focus on aesthetics and structural integrity.
+Unlike the AWS, which were restrictive to woodworkers in regard to construction methods, ANSI/AWI 0641 is a lot more flexible, with a primary focus on aesthetics and structural integrity.
 It allows woodworkers to build casework in whatever way they prefer, and then get it tested to determine it complies with one of the four duty levels, which we’ll talk about now.

 The AWI Standards set out four performance duty levels as determiners of structural performance for wood casework.
 They include: